SansGuidon/bookmarks/README.md

 * [Xiao Ma](https://medium.com/open-sourced-thoughts/code-life-1a44121290a1) - (2015) Code • Life | We are already doing these things to our code, why not do them to ourselves?
 * [coreight](https://coreight.com/content/bonnes-habitudes-developpeurs) - :fr: [FR] (2016) Les bonnes habitudes de développeurs à appliquer dans sa vie quotidienne
 * [Jeff Atwood](https://blog.codinghorror.com/we-make-shitty-software-with-bugs/) - (2004) We Make Shitty Software..
 With Bugs! | Software is a process, it's never finished, it's always evolving.
+* [Fred Hébert](https://ferd.ca/the-hitchhiker-s-guide-to-the-unexpected.html) - (2018) The Hitchhiker's Guide to the Unexpected | about clean architecture, and making things easier

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)